 1. Make Some Noise

-The womb is a noisy space, and babies love white noise sounds like vacuum cleaners, running water, and washing machines.
-But instead of burning out your household appliances, pick up a white noise gadget or download an app you can use to calm your baby on the spot.
-And if you find yourself in the car with a wailing baby, try turning your car radio to an AM station with static—sounds crazy, but it’s been known to work!
+The womb is a noisy space, so babies love white noise like vacuums, running water, and washing machines.
+But instead of burning out your household appliances, pick up a white noise gadget or download an app you can use to calm your little one on the spot.
+And if you find yourself in the car with a wailing baby, try turning your radio to an AM station with static—sounds crazy, but it works!

 2. The 5 S's

 Dr. Harvey Karp’s method, detailed in his book The Happiest Baby on the Block, is a major go-to for new moms and dads.
 Dr. Karp’s tried-and-true method is built around the idea of recreating sensations from the womb: swaddling, side/stomach hold, shushing, swinging, and sucking.

 3. Switch Positions

 Dr. Robert Hamilton came up with “The Hold” and his video on how it calms babies in a jiffy is pretty impressive—no wonder it went viral!
 Also, hold positions that give babies gentle hand pressure on their belly is especially soothing for stomach discomfort and colic.

 An environment that is bright, loud or too busy can be over-stimulating for babies, so try to find a quiet space for you and Baby (white noise is great for drowning out unwanted noise).

 Sometimes a change of scenery is all you need to go from crying to calm.
 Take a walk around the block, go to the park, or just step outside; sunlight helps regulate sleep hormones and the fresh air will do you both a world of good.

 Bright, contrasting colors are fascinating to babies.
 Bust out some colorful fabric or try a crib mobile that plays peaceful sounds and projects images.
 There are apps like this one that display simple black and white images babies find relaxing.